-We want to introduce you to Tolentino Farms located in Lualualei Valley, Waianae on the island of Oahu.
-If you love pure, local, raw honey as much as we do BUT you haven't tried this honey, you're missing out.
-Don't worry, we're always have jars and sticks of their honey in stock!
-To learn a little more about one of our favorite products, we caught up with Marina Tolentino to learn a little more about their family farm.
+We want to introduce you to Tolentino Honey Co. located in Lualualei Valley, Waianae on the island of Oahu.
+If you love pure, local, raw honey as much as we do BUT if you haven't tried this honey, you're missing out.
+Don't worry, we always have jars of their honey in stock!
+We caught up with Marina Tolentino to learn a little more about their family farm.

 Tell us a little about your business and what inspired it?